openhab/openhab-docs/_addons_bindings/zwave/doc/logic/scenecontroller_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ### Group 2: Basic Report On/Off button 1

+Send Basic Report (On/Off) when button #1 is used

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Basic Set On/Off button #1

+Sends Basic Set (On/Off) when button #1 is used

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: Binary Switch Set On/Off button #1

+Sends Binary Switch Set (On/Off) when button #1 is used

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ### Group 5: Binary Toggle Switch Set button #1

+Send Binary Toggle Switch Set when button #1 is used.

-This group supports 5 nodes.
+Association group 5 supports 5 nodes.

 ### Group 6: Multilevel Switch for button #1

+Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #1 is used.

-This group supports 5 nodes.
+Association group 6 supports 5 nodes.

 ### Group 7: Basic Report On/Off button 2

+Send Basic Report (On/Off) when button #2 is used

-This group supports 5 nodes.
+Association group 7 supports 5 nodes.

 ### Group 8: Basic Set On/Off button #2

+Sends Basic Set (On/Off) when button #2 is used

-This group supports 5 nodes.
+Association group 8 supports 5 nodes.

 ### Group 9: Binary Switch Set On/Off button #2

+Sends Binary Switch Set (On/Off) when button #2 is used

-This group supports 5 nodes.
+Association group 9 supports 5 nodes.

 ### Group 10: Binary Toggle Switch Set button #2

+Send Binary Toggle Switch Set when button #2 is used

-This group supports 5 nodes.
+Association group 10 supports 5 nodes.

 ### Group 11: Multilevel Switch for button #2

+Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #2 is used.

-This group supports 5 nodes.
+Association group 11 supports 5 nodes.

 ### Group 12: Basic Report On/Off button 3

+Send Basic Report (On/Off) when button #3 is used

-This group supports 5 nodes.
+Association group 12 supports 5 nodes.

 ### Group 13: Basic Set On/Off button #3

+Sends Basic Set (On/Off) when button #3 is used

-This group supports 5 nodes.
+Association group 13 supports 5 nodes.

 ### Group 14: Binary Switch Set On/Off button #3

+Sends Binary Switch Set (On/Off) when button #3 is used

-This group supports 5 nodes.
+Association group 14 supports 5 nodes.

 ### Group 15: Binary Toggle Switch Set button #3

+Send Binary Toggle Switch Set when button #3 is used.

-This group supports 5 nodes.
+Association group 15 supports 5 nodes.

 ### Group 16: Multilevel Switch for button #3

+Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #3 is used.

-This group supports 5 nodes.
+Association group 16 supports 5 nodes.

 ### Group 17: Basic Report On/Off button 4

+Send Basic Report (On/Off) when button #4 is used

-This group supports 5 nodes.
+Association group 17 supports 5 nodes.

 ### Group 18: Basic Set On/Off button #4

+Sends Basic Set (On/Off) when button #4 is used

-This group supports 5 nodes.
+Association group 18 supports 5 nodes.

 ### Group 19: Binary Switch Set On/Off button #4

+Sends Binary Switch Set (On/Off) when button #4 is used

-This group supports 5 nodes.
+Association group 19 supports 5 nodes.

 ### Group 20: Binary Toggle Switch Set button #4

+Send Binary Toggle Switch Set when button #4 is used

-This group supports 5 nodes.
+Association group 20 supports 5 nodes.

 ### Group 21: Multilevel Switch for button #4

+Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #4 is used.

-This group supports 5 nodes.
+Association group 21 supports 5 nodes.

 ### Group 22: Basic Report On/Off button #5

+Sends Basic Report (On/Off) when button #5 is used

-This group supports 5 nodes.
+Association group 22 supports 5 nodes.

 ### Group 23: Basic Set On/Off button #5

+Sends Basic Set (On/Off) when button #5 is used

-This group supports 5 nodes.
+Association group 23 supports 5 nodes.

 ### Group 24: Binary Switch Set On/Off button #5

+Sends Binary Switch Set (On/Off) when button #5 is used

-This group supports 5 nodes.
+Association group 24 supports 5 nodes.

 ### Group 25: Binary Toggle Switch Set button #5

+Send Binary Toggle Switch Set when button #5 is used

-This group supports 5 nodes.
+Association group 25 supports 5 nodes.

 ### Group 26: Multilevel Switch for button #5

+Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #5 is used.

-This group supports 5 nodes.
+Association group 26 supports 5 nodes.

 ### Group 27: Basic Report On/Off button 6

+Send Basic Report (On/Off) when button #6 is used

-This group supports 5 nodes.
+Association group 27 supports 5 nodes.

 ### Group 28: Basic Set On/Off button #6

+Sends Basic Set (On/Off) when button #6 is used

-This group supports 5 nodes.
+Association group 28 supports 5 nodes.

 ### Group 29: Binary Switch Set On/Off button #6

+Sends Binary Switch Set (On/Off) when button #6 is used

-This group supports 5 nodes.
+Association group 29 supports 5 nodes.

 ### Group 30: Binary Toggle Switch Set button #6

+Send Binary Toggle Switch Set when button #6 is used

-This group supports 5 nodes.
+Association group 30 supports 5 nodes.

 ### Group 31: Multilevel Switch for button #6

+Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when button #6 is used.

-This group supports 5 nodes.
+Association group 31 supports 5 nodes.

 ## Technical Information